yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 # Changing Tempo

 You can pick SoX or FFmpeg for changing the tempo of an existing audio file.
-It is also called time stretching.
-SoX has a straigh-forward command syntax and a decent quality for the output.
-FFmpeg has a slightly more complicated syntax, and if used with the right filter, it can produce a slightly better output.
+The trick is also called time stretching.
+SoX has a straigh-forward command and a decent quality for the output.
+FFmpeg has a slightly more complicated command syntax, and if used with the right filter, it can produce a slightly better output.

 In SoX you can change the tempo in playback with the command `sh> play <input> tempo [factor]` where `md> factor` is the ratio of new tempo to the old tempo, so 1.2 speeds up the tempo by 20% and 0.7 slows it down by 30%.
-Since the `md> tempo` effect uses the `md> rate` effect which changes the sampling rate, the audio bitrate drops after conversion and the difference might be perceptible.
+Since the `md> tempo` effect uses the `md> rate` effect in SoX which changes the sampling rate, the bitrate drops in the output audio and the difference might be perceptible.
 Use the command below to save a copy.

 ```sh
 sox <input> <output> tempo 1.2
 ```

-An audio filter is required in FFmpeg for changing a soundtrack tempo.
+An audio filter is required in FFmpeg for changing the tempo of a soundtrack.
 You can check the filters library in FFmpeg (libavfilter) via `sh> ffmpeg -filters`.
 FFmpeg accepts multiple filters, which can be daisy-chained by comma (see the command syntax below).
 The `sh> -af` flag is equivalent to `sh> -filter:a` for audio filter.
 Likewise the `sh> -vf` is a shorthand for `sh> -filter:v` for video filter.
 A filter can have multiple parameters with a set of default values.
 Parameters of a filter are joined by colon.

 ```sh
 ffmpeg -i <input> -af "filter1,filter2,filter3" <output>